 The chemical industry is incredibly important to the UK economy.
-A recent study from the Engineering and Physical Sciences Research Council revealed that chemistry and the chemical industry contributes £258billion to the economy each year (21% of GDP), supports 6 million jobs, and is responsible for 15% of the UK’s exports.
+A study from the Engineering and Physical Sciences Research Council revealed that chemistry and the chemical industry contributes £258billion to the economy each year (21% of GDP), supports 6 million jobs, and is responsible for 15% of the UK’s exports.

-In this four-year MSci course, you will spend the third year in paid employment.
+In this four-year, accredited, MSci course, you will spend the third year in paid employment.
 By working and studying in an industrial setting you will not only be significantly enhancing your CV and career prospects but this ‘year out’ will also provide you with valuable research experience that will stand you in great stead for the research project that you will carry out when you return to Birmingham for your final year.

-Birmingham Chemistry has strong research links with many chemical companies including AstraZeneca, GlaxoSmithKline, Reckitt Benkiser and Procter and Gamble, and we will use our industrial contacts to help you in your search for a suitable employer.
+Birmingham Chemistry has strong research links with many chemical companies including AstraZeneca, GlaxoSmithKline, Reckitt Benkiser and Procter and Gamble and we will use our industrial contacts to help you in your search for a suitable employer.
 Graduates from this programme have excellent employment opportunities, although many choose to enhance these further by studying for a PhD before pursuing a career in industry.

 Returning to Birmingham for your fourth and final year, you will find significant flexibility, as you choose 60 credits of taught modules from a range of courses pitched at the cutting edge of the discipline.
 A major research project makes up the remaining 60 credits.

-In Year 1, you will take core modules in the traditional sub-disciplines of inorganic, organic, analytical and physical chemistry, all of which include an extensive laboratory work programme.
-Those of you who have A-level maths at grade B or higher will choose from a range of non-chemistry option courses.
-Particularly popular options include ‘The Cosmic Connection,’ delivered by the School of Physics and Astronomy, and ‘Good brain – Bad brain,’ delivered by the Department of Pharmacology.
+In Year 1, you will take core modules in the traditional sub-disciplines of inorganic, organic, and physical chemistry, all of which are supported by two additional modules comprising an extensive laboratory work programme.
+Your remaining 20 credits are chosen from a wide range of non-chemistry option courses from across the University, including a number of foreign languages spanning a range of abilities.